Joseph James DeAngelo

+Personal life

-Early life and career
+Early life and education

-Joseph James DeAngelo Jr. was born on November 8, 1945, in Bath, New York, to Kathleen Louise DeGroat and Joseph James DeAngelo Sr., a sergeant in the United States Army.
-He has two sisters and a younger brother.
-A relative reported that when DeAngelo was a young child, he witnessed the rape of his seven-year-old sister by two airmen in a warehouse in West Germany, where the family was stationed at the time.
-Following DeAngelo's conviction, one of his sisters claimed that he was abused by their father while he was growing up.
+Joseph James DeAngelo Jr. was born on November 8, 1945, in Bath, New York, to Kathleen "Kay" Louise DeGroat and Joseph James DeAngelo Sr, a sergeant in the United States Army.
+He is of Italian ancestry and has two sisters, Rebecca and Constance "Connie" and a brother, John.
+A relative reported that when DeAngelo was a young child, he witnessed the rape of Connie by two airmen in a U.S. Air Force base warehouse in West Germany, where the family was stationed at the time.
+Following DeAngelo's conviction, Rebecca stated that he was abused by their father while he was growing up.

 Between 1959 and 1960, DeAngelo attended Mills Junior High School in Rancho Cordova, California.
 Beginning in 1961, he attended Folsom High School, from which he received a GED certificate in 1964.
 He played on the school's junior varsity baseball team.
-Prosecutors reported that DeAngelo committed burglaries and tortured and killed animals during his teenage years.
+Prosecutors reported that DeAngelo committed burglaries, mail theft, and tortured and killed animals during his teenage years.

 DeAngelo joined the United States Navy in September 1964 and served for 22 months during the Vietnam War as a damage controlman on the cruiser USS Canberra and the destroyer tender USS Piedmont.
 Beginning in August 1968, DeAngelo attended Sierra College in Rocklin, California; he graduated with an associate degree in police science, with honors.
 He attended Sacramento State University in 1971, where he earned a bachelor's degree in criminal justice.
 DeAngelo later took post-graduate courses and further police training at the College of the Sequoias in Visalia, then completed a 32-week police internship at the police department in Roseville.

 Police officer

 From May 1973 to August 1976, DeAngelo was a burglary unit police officer in Exeter, having relocated from Citrus Heights.
 He then served in Auburn from August 1976 to July 1979, when he was arrested for shoplifting a hammer and dog repellent; he was sentenced to six months of probation and fired that October.
 During the process of being fired, DeAngelo threatened to kill the chief of police and allegedly stalked the chief's house.

 Marriage and relationships

-In May 1970, DeAngelo became engaged to nursing student Bonnie Jean Colwell, a classmate at Sierra College, but she broke it off in 1971 after DeAngelo became manipulative and abusive, culminating in his demand that she help him cheat on an abnormal psychology test.
-After the break up he attempted to force her to marry him by threatening her with a gun.
+In May 1970, DeAngelo became engaged to nursing student Bonnie Jean Colwell, a classmate at Sierra College, but she ended the relationship in 1971 after he became manipulative and abusive, culminating in his demand that she help him cheat on an abnormal psychology test.
+After the break-up, he attempted to force her to marry him by threatening her with a gun.